PBrockmann/ipython_ferretmagic/README.md

 Once you can import the pyferret module in ipython then install the ipython notebook extension.

-In IPython, install ferretmagic:
+In IPython, install ferretmagic (you get a warning I have to figure out):

     In [1]: %install_ext https://raw.github.com/PBrockmann/ipython-ferretmagic/master/ferretmagic.py

-Tested with pyferret 1.1.0 and Jupiter 3.0.0
+Tested with pyferret 1.2.0 and Jupiter 4.0.x

 ## Usage